 The concept of liberty was not only about political freedom but also encompassed economic and social dimensions.
 The revolutionaries aimed to dismantle the feudal system that restricted economic opportunities and kept the majority of the population in poverty.
 By abolishing feudal privileges and implementing reforms, they sought to create a more equitable society where individuals could pursue economic prosperity without oppressive constraints.

 However, the pursuit of liberty during the French Revolution was complex and fraught with challenges.
 The initial ideals of liberty were tested by internal and external pressures, leading to conflicts and contradictions.
-As the revolution progressed, the radical phase known as the emerged, where the revolutionary government imposed severe measures to protect the revolution, often at the cost of individual freedoms.
+As the revolution progressed, the radical phase known as the Reign of Terror emerged, where the revolutionary government imposed severe measures to protect the revolution, often at the cost of individual freedoms.
 This period highlighted the tensions and difficulties in balancing liberty with security and order.

 Example